 Cities Programme People

-The UN Global Compact Cities Programme is administered by a small Executive team.
+The Global Compact Cities Programme is administered by a small Executive team.
 The Programme’s work is supported and enriched by the efforts and expertise of a number of Research Fellows, Research Associates and Interns, listed below.

 Professor Paul James

-Professor Paul James is Director of the UN Global Compact Cities Programme.
+Professor Paul James is Director of the Global Compact Cities Programme.
 Paul is also Director of the RMIT Global Cities Institute, his academic expertise is in Globalisation and Cultural Diversity and he is the author or editor of 24 books.
 Paul has been invited to deliver addresses in over twenty countries including Bosnia-Herzegovina, Cuba, Finland, France, Germany, Greece, Israel-Palestine, Japan, Malaysia, Papua New Guinea, Portugal, Taiwan and the United States…..(read more)

-Elizabeth Ryan is the Deputy Director of the UN Global Compact Cities Programme.
+Elizabeth Ryan is the Deputy Director of the Global Compact Cities Programme.
 She is responsible for the management of the Cities Programme’s Operations: international liaison and partnerships; engagement of participant cities; expansion of the Programme; its communications and resource base.
 Elizabeth has over ten years experience in partnership development, project management, business development and stakeholder engagement ..(read more)

-Carrie Hall is Head of Communications for the United Nations Global Compact and is the New York arm of the UN Global Compact Cities Programme’s International Secretriat.
+Carrie Hall is Head of Communications for the United Nations Global Compact and is the New York arm of the Global Compact Cities Programme’s International Secretriat.
 In her role with the UN Global Compact, Carrie oversees a broad range of communications from stakeholder communications to publications and policy papers and contributes to the broader UN-business agenda, including input to UN Secretary-General speeches and statements, as well as UN reports….(read more)

 Dr Liam Magee